The Classification of Two-Dimensional Extended Topological Field Theories: Introduction

 \begin{theorem}(Folklore) The 2-dimensional oriented bordism category is the free symmetric monoidal category with a single commutative Frobenius algebra object.
 In particular the category of oriented 2-dimensional TQFTs is equivalent to the category of commutative Frobenius $k$-algebras. \end{theorem}

 The history of this theorem is somewhat intricate.
 The first statement that 2D TQFTs are commutative Frobenius algebras appears in Dijkgraaf's thesis \cite{Dijkgraaf89}, but is also listed as a folk theorem by Voronov \cite{Voronov94}.
-This was surely known to Atiyah and Segal and many others, but mathematical proofs didn't appear until the work of L. Abrams \cite{Abrams96}, S. Swain \cite{Sawin95}, F. Quinn \cite{Quinn95}, and B. Dubrovin \cite{Dubrovin96}.
+This was surely known to Atiyah and Segal and many others, but mathematical proofs didn't appear until the work of L. Abrams \cite{Abrams96}, S. Swain \cite{Sawin95}, F. Quinn \cite{Quinn95}, B.~Dubrovin~\cite{Dubrovin96}, and J.~Kock~\cite{Kock04}

 This theorem is really two theorems packaged into one.
 First it is a theorem which identifies the bordism category in terms of generators and relations.
 In particular the 2-dimensional bordism category is equivalent to the abstract symmetric monoidal category generated by a single object, $S^1$, and the morphisms depicted in Figure \ref{2DTQFT=CommFrobAlgFig},